apache/arrow/cpp/README.md

 or use the Debian/Ubuntu APT repositories on https://apt.llvm.org/.
 On macOS with [Homebrew][1] you can get it via `brew install llvm@6`.

+Depending on how you installed clang-format, the build system may not be able to find it.
+You can provide an explicit path to your LLVM installation (or the root path for the clang tools) with the environment variable `$CLANG_TOOLS_PATH` or by passing `-DClangTools_PATH=$PATH_TO_CLANG_TOOLS` when invoking CMake.

 ## Checking for ABI and API stability

 To build ABI compliance reports, you need to install the two tools